krgamestudios/decadejam.com/README.md

 Open a pull request, and I'll get to it as soon as I can!

 Also remember to add your name to `/client/markdown/credits.md` and "Designed and Developed By".

+## Upcoming Features

+* Login/logout/password recover
+* Personal Blogs for each user
+* Upload games for each user
+* Version control for each user
+* Store page for each game, money going to the creator (a user)
+* Donate button for each user
+* Payment options include stripe and paypal
+* Public API for app access